kkaazzee/nops-csv/README.md

 ## Changelog

+### 1.0.2

+* Bumped the `nops` dependency version to 1.1.0.
+* Always log error text from PkgDecrypt.

 ### 1.0.1

-Corrected improper shebang and lack of executable permission.
+* Corrected improper shebang and lack of executable permission.

 ### 1.0.0

-Initial release.
+* Initial release.

 ## Disclaimer